Combining Acupuncture and Acupressure for Dementia Elderly

-Combining Acupuncture and Acupressure for Community-dwelling Elderly With Dementia: an Assessor-blinded, Randomized Controlled Trial
+Combining Acupuncture and Acupressure for Dementia Elderly: an Assessor-blinded, Randomized Controlled Trial

 This is an assessor-blinded, randomized controlled trial.
-A total of 248 community-dwelling elderly people aged ≥65 years with a mid-mild to moderate dementia will be recruited from confirmed local 24 nursing and care homes.
-They will be randomly assigned to routine care, CAT, CAE, and CAT+CAE with n = 62 subjects each group.
+A total of 248 (anticipated) elderly people aged ≥65 years with a mild to moderate dementia will be recruited from local nursing and care homes.
+They will be randomly assigned to routine care, CAT, CAE, and CAT+CAE with n = 62 subjects in each group.
 Subjects assigned to CAT, CAE, and CAT+CAE will respectively receive 2 sessions of CAT, 3 sessions of CAE, and a combination of both per week for 12 weeks.
-The primary outcome is baseline-to-endpoint change in score of the Montreal Cognitive Assessment (MoCA).
-Secondary outcomes include various domains of MoCA, functional independence, psychological well-being; sleep quality, and level of pain.
+The primary outcome is the baseline-to-endpoint change in score of the Montreal Cognitive Assessment (MoCA).
+Secondary outcomes include various domains of MoCA, functional independence, psychological well-being, sleep quality, and level of pain.
 A generalized linear mixed-effect model will be used to compare outcomes over time among the four groups.

 Study Overview